misaelcrespo30/DriftFlow/README.md

 driftflow validate   # validate migration directory
 ```

+### Migration file naming

+Generated migrations use a timestamp prefix similar to other frameworks.
+Files
+are created as `YYYYMMDDHHMMSS_table.up.sql` and `YYYYMMDDHHMMSS_table.down.sql`.
+This keeps migrations ordered chronologically and simplifies rollbacks.

 The package also exposes a Go API for loading migration state and executing
 migrations programmatically.